-Nicotine is the addictive ingredient that can you can find in tobacco, and that leads to tolerance and dependence.
+Nicotine is the addictive ingredient that one can find in tobacco, and that leads to tolerance and dependence.
 Unfortunately, nicotine is among the most abused substances, and the drug causes uncomfortable withdrawal, psychological dependence, and fatal diseases.
 Only in the U.S, it leads to 443,000 deaths each year.

 Nicotine Addiction Signs & Symptoms Explained

-If you light a cigarette first thing in the morning, if you think that alcohol goes perfectly with tobacco, or if you feel the need to smoke while waiting for the bus or after sex, then it’s time to admit that you have an addiction to nicotine.
+If an individual lights a cigarette first thing in the morning, if they think that alcohol goes perfectly with tobacco, or if they feel the need to smoke while waiting for the bus or after sex, then it’s time to admit that a person has an addiction to nicotine.

 Nicotine is the addictive ingredient in tobacco.
 Tobacco is a highly abused substance that gives the user a kick of happiness as the drug causes the release of dopamine and adrenaline.
 From smoking to chewing, human beings since the beginning of time have known about tobacco.
 In the 20th century, it even became a sign of empowerment of women.